 Director: Christopher Berkeley

 I recently came across a review of The Batman by one of my older e-buddies, in which he cited pacing as one of the show’s two biggest problems.
-My first instinct was to disagree, then mail him a hive of killer bees (only I get to criticize The Batman, donchaknow).
+My first instinct was to disagree, then mail him a box of angry cobras (only I get to criticize The Batman, donchaknow).
 Then I remembered today’s episode is the last time Catwoman gets anything resembling a spotlight, and she’s considered one of the less-wasted villains.

 I don’t even like Catwoman that much, but after the bum deal That Other Show gave her, she definitely deserved better from this one.
 Instead, she gets a permanent demotion two seasons before the finish line, and her going-away party gets hijacked by Batgirl and the Joker, to boot.